 Iowa City Travel Guide

-Old Capitol ©
+Old Capitol © Vkulikov

-The best way to enjoy Iowa City is on foot, starting with the Iowa Avenue Literary Walk, the Midwest's version of the Hollywood Walk of Fame.
+The best way to enjoy Iowa City is on foot, starting with the Iowa Avenue Literary Walk, which is the Midwest's version of the Hollywood Walk of Fame.
 Panels along the sidewalk celebrate the many writers with Iowa connections.
 At the University of Iowa Pentecrest, site of the original capitol building before the state capital was switched to Des Moines, visitors can admire the Old Capitol Museum before crossing over the river on a footpath to enjoy the walking trails of City Park.

 Become our Iowa City Travel Expert

 We are looking for contributors for our Iowa City travel guide.
 If you are a local, a regular traveller to Iowa City or a travel professional with time to contribute and answer occasional forum questions, please contact us.